- Lissa McCracken - Executive Director

 - Mechanical Engineering Major, University of Louisville

-Mr. Williams works with KPPC through the University of Louisville J.B.
+Ms. Brock works with KPPC through the University of Louisville J.B.
 Speed School of Engineering Cooperative Education Program.
-Mr. Williams, in his junior year of study at UofL, provides support on environmental sustainability assessments by surveying processes/equipment during on-site assessments, performing calculations, co-authoring assessment reports and providing research for technical assistance requests.
+Ms. Brock, in her sophomore year of study at UofL, provides support on environmental sustainability assessments by surveying processes/equipment during on-site assessments, performing calculations, co-authoring assessment reports and providing research for technical assistance requests.

 - Industrial Engineering Major, University of Louisville